kamal-manchanda/git_kamal/README.md

 3. What drives Stack Overflow satisfaction?

 # File Descriptions
-All the files are in folder Project 1.
-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+Analysis is done under jupyter notebook - Stack Overflow Users.ipynb.
+Notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 There is an additional .py file that runs the necessary code for cleaning the data wherever required.